learnforpractice/pyeos/README.md

 ```

 ## Installing JDK 10 or above (Optional)
-For these who want to try Java Smart Contract, please update JDK to version 10 or above, then export JAVA_HOME to the root  directory of JDK install directory.
+For those who want to try Java Smart Contract, please update JDK to version 10 or above, then export JAVA_HOME to the root  directory of JDK install directory.

 ```
 export JAVA_HOME=<directory of jdk>
 ```

-If you have early JDK installed, and JAVA_HOME is not empty and you don't want to try Java smart contract, please
+If you have earlier JDK installed and JAVA_HOME is not empty and you don't want to try Java smart contract, please
-empty JAVA_HOME with the following command before build:
+empty JAVA_HOME with the following command before building:

 ```
 export JAVA_HOME=